 The Resources report is displayed by default.
-To switch between reports, choose Resources, Projects, or Clients from the drop-down menu.
+To switch between reports, choose Resources, Projects, or Clients in the top left corner.

-At the top of the report you’ll see a utilization bar and other data; this information gives you an overall picture of what’s happening with all of your resources.
+At the top of the report you’ll see some headline numbers relating to all the resources you’re reporting on, including the total utilization, overtime, waiting list and time off hours, as well as a breakdown of your billable and non-billable time.
+This information gives you an overall picture of what’s happening with all of your resources.
 You can also see these metrics on an individual basis next to each resource.

 You can sort column data alphabetically or by clicking on the column heading to arrange by increasing or decreasing values.
 When you sort by column, the rows of the table reorganize accordingly, which is very useful for capacity planning and seeing which resources are utilized the most and least.